-In comparison, when they do eventually arrive, 5G networks are expected to deliver speeds up to ten gigabytes per second.
+By comparison, 5G networks are theoretically able to deliver speeds up to ten gigabytes per second.
 Even if you’re experiencing a comparable level of drop-off with 5G during everyday use, this will still represent a huge leap forward in connectivity speeds.

 A report issued by the GSMA in 2014 titled Understanding 5G:Perspectives on future technological advancements in mobile highlighted eight criteria that a 5G connection should fulfill:

 - One to 10Gbps connections to end points in the field